Travel in Iceland presents very few health problems. Tap water is safe to drink; the level of hygiene is high, and there are no endemic nasties.

 Iceland has some of the cleanest water in the world and tap water is completely safe to drink.
 Locals find it amusing to see travellers buying bottled water when the same quality of water is available from the tap.

-Geothermal hot water smells of sulphur, but cold water doesn't smell.
+Geothermal hot water smells of sulphur, but the cold water doesn't smell.